Citibank MaxiGain Just Revised Their Interest Rates (Dec 2019) — How Does It Compare Now?

 The interest rate increases to 1.5% for savings above $50,000 and falls to 0.6% after $75,000.
 It’s a great savings account for young people who have just started working and don’t have much savings yet.

 On the other hand, the UOB Stash gives you the same 1% interest only if you have saved above $50,000 in your account.
 That’s 50 times more savings needed to reach the same interest rate as the CIMB FastSaver.
 You also need to ensure that you maintain a monthly average balance above $10,000 in the account.

-Out of the three savings accounts, the Citibank MaxiGain has the best interest rate, more than double compared to the other two.
+Out of the three savings accounts, the Citibank MaxiGain used to have the best interest rate at over 2%.
+Now, it’s more realistic for you to start at 0.89% and earn 1.46% in the last month, but still, if you are disciplined, the interest rate is considered above average for stash accounts.
 It also comes with extra perks like getting access to City Priority benefits.
 However, you do need to have $70,000 in your account to enjoy its full benefits.

 How to open a Citibank MaxiGain account

 The Citibank MaxiGain undeniably has the highest interest rate in terms of a stash savings account but the minimum amount you need to park there to earn that rate is high.
 If you are able to meet the minimum $70,000 balance to earn base interest, this savings account would be a great addition to your financial portfolio.

 To open a Citibank MaxiGain account, you can first check your eligibility on Citibank’s website.
 Next, you will have to visit your local Citibank branch office to fill out some forms and set up your account.